4 Things You Should Never Do After An Auto Accident

 Soon after an auto accident, you are likely to be offered a scheduled release that includes a minimal settlement amount and the promise of coverage for medical expenses that are “necessary and reasonable.”
 This is always a bad idea for the victim of auto accident injuries because you don’t yet know how expensive or lengthy your medical treatment and follow up care will be.
 It will also be challenging to come to an agreement with the insurance company about whether certain procedures and expenses are “necessary and reasonable.”
 Yet, if you sign the release, there is little opportunity for going back, and you cannot seek further compensation for your damages.
 You could be forfeiting your right to seek compensation for your lost wages, pain and suffering, and any medical expenses that the insurance company does not support.

-If you take care to avoid these four common mistakes of auto accident injury victims, and contact an experienced North Carolina auto accident attorney like Brown, Moore, and Associates, you will put yourself in the best position to receive the compensation you deserve.
+If you take care to avoid these four common mistakes of auto accident injury victims and contact an experienced Charlotte auto accident attorney from Brown Moore, and Associates, you will put yourself in the best position to receive the compensation you deserve.